 This article created by our team at Amelia, the best WordPress appointment booking plugin with Zoom integration, is here to help.

 Let’s get the most out of this revolutionary application and learn how to schedule a Zoom meeting.

 How to Schedule a Zoom Meeting

-It’s not too complicated to schedule meetings and to send a meeting invitation for contacts to join in.
+It’s not too complicated to schedule meetings and to send an invitation for contacts to join the meeting.
 However, there are different ways of going about this.
 And depending on which device you choose to invite them from, the process differs slightly.